Building a CI/CD pipeline in GitLab

 - Click Add variable.

-- In the window that opens, enter the variable name in the Key field and the value in the Value field.
+- In the window that opens, specify the variable name in the Key field and its value in the Value field.

 - Disable the Protect variable option.